Possible Side Effects Of Hormone Replacement Therapy (HRT)

 What are the side effects of stopping or not using HRT?

 The risk of osteoporosis – osteoporosis is a serious bone problem that can be brought on by menopause.
-1 in 2 women over 50 will have an osteoporotic fracture and 3 million people in the UK are living with osteoporosis, a painful and debilitating disease.
+1 in 2 women over 50 will have an osteoporotic fracture and 3 million people in the UK are living with osteoporosis, a debilitating disease.
 Of those who fracture a hip for example, there is a 20% chance of death.
-Taking HRT will reduce your chance of an osteoporotic fracture by 50%.
+Taking HRT will reduce your chance of an osteoporotic fracture by approximately 50%.

 The HRT-related benefits:

 - Less hot flushes/night sweats (5% of women have hot flushes for life)

 - Better bone mineral density (BMD) – treats osteoporosis

 - Reduction in the risk of type 2 diabetes

 - A positive effect on collagen, the main constituent of skin, nails and hair, and of cartilage in joint spaces such as intervertebral discs, and helps joint pains

 - Better tone of your pelvic floor which can help urge incontinence (bladder control) and reduce recurrent urinary tract infections

 - Less problems with dry eyes